xrarch/aisix/README.md

 # aisix

-Extreme work-in-progress.
+Major work-in-progress.

 Attempt to build a unix-like OS for the LIMNstation fantasy computer.

-A long-term goal is a tiled GUI, short(er) term goals are to finish the standalone disk utilities, and to get a decent kernel.
+A long-term goal is a tiled GUI, short(er) term goal is to get a half-usable kernel.

 ## Building